minprog/cs50x-1718-1819/problems/greedy/cash.md

 ### 2. Basic implementation

 To get started implementing this algorithm, create a file called `greedy.c` and insert a standard `main` function.
-Atop that `main` insert the following variables:
+Within that `main` function, insert the following two lines, which create the variables that are needed for the algorithm:

 	int count = 0;
 	int amount = 32;

-Then you might implement the algorithm using the pseudocode above.
+After those two lines, you might implement the algorithm using the pseudocode above.
+Ask for help!

 ### 3. Testing